Damar Travel Apprenticeships

 - Using a blended delivery model with tried-and-tested online platforms that allow us to deliver on a flexible and national basis

-Our unique training programme is divided into training sessions delivered via individual and group sessions and webinars.
+Our unique training programme is delivered via group and one-to-one (online) meetings and workshops.
 Each session has a clear objective and outcome, relevant content, demonstration and practice opportunity.
-Regular feedback is provided throughout the course and post-training content is provided to further learning and development.
-Students are encouraged to do their own research on their companies, their customers and the importance of excellent customer service in the travel industry.
+Regular feedback is provided throughout the course and post-training content is provided for extra learning and development.

 The apprentice must also be employed, usually for 30+ hours a week, and work more than 50% of their time in England and apprentices are expected to spend at least 20% of their time in “off-the-job” training.

 Employers that pay the Apprenticeship Levy are able to pay all of the training costs from their Apprenticeship Levy account.